TITLE: Department Director III

 Library and Enrollment Services positions require a Master’s degree in Library Sciences, Student Services discipline, Education or related area.
 Ten years of progressively responsible, professional experience related to area of assignment, including four years in a senior administrative capacity is required.

-Human Resources, Facilities Management Services, Auxiliary Services positions require a Bachelor’s degree in Business Administration, Human Resources or related field.
+Facilities Management Services, Auxiliary Services positions require a Bachelor’s degree in Business Administration or related field.
 Relevant experience may substitute for the Bachelor’s degree requirement on a year-for-year basis.
 Ten years of progressively responsible, professional experience related to area of assignment, including four years in a senior administrative capacity is required.

 KNOWLEDGE AND SKILLS